facebook/watchman/docs/compatibility.markdown

 * Since its public APIs never make incompatible changes, MAJOR versions are moot.
-* While in the past we've released versions with three components (x.y.z), starting version 3.1 the version number will only have two components (x.y).
+* While in the past we've released versions with three components (x.y.z), starting version 3.1 the version number will only have two components that are meaningful (x.y), with the third component always zero.
 * The version after 3.9 is expected to be 4.0.
+The version number string reported by these versions will be 3.9.0 and 4.0.0 respectively.